IIT Madras: Governance

 IIT Madras is an autonomous statutory organisation functioning within the Institutes of Technology Act.
-The twenty three IITs are administered centrally by the IIT Council, an apex body established by the Government of India.
+The twenty-three IITs are administered centrally by the IIT Council, an apex body established by the Government of India.
 The Minister of Human Resources and Development is the chairman of the council.
-Each institute has a Board of Governors responsible for its administration and control.
-The Finance Committee advises on matters of financial policy, while the Building and Works Committee advises on buildings and infrastructure.
+Each institute has a board of governors responsible for its administration and control.
+The finance committee advises on matters of financial policy, while the Building and Works Committee advises on buildings and infrastructure.

-The Senate comprises all professors of the Institute and decides its academic policy.
+The Senate comprises all professors of the institute and decides its academic policy.
 It controls and approves the curriculum, courses, examinations, and results.
 It appoints committees to examine specific academic matters.
-The Director of the institute serves as the Chairman of the Senate.
+The director of the institute serves as the chairman of the Senate.
 The current director (appointed in 2022) is Kamakoti Veezhinathan, who obtained his Ph.D. and M.S in CSE from IIT Madras.

-Three Senate Sub-Committees – The Board of Academic Research, The Board of Academic Courses and The Board of Students – help in academic administration and in the operations of the institute.
-The Board of Industrial Consultancy and Sponsored Research addresses industrial consultancy and the Library Advisory Committee oversees library matters.
+Three Senate Sub-Committees – The Board of Academic Research, The Board of Academic Courses and The Board of Students – help in academic administration and the operations of the institute.
+The Board of Industrial Consultancy and Sponsored Research addresses industrial consultancy, and the Library Advisory Committee oversees library matters.